Azure/bicep-registry-modules/avm/ptn/deployment-script/import-image-to-acr/README.md

 ### Parameter: `assignRbacRole`

 If set, the `Contributor` role will be granted to the managed identity (passed by the `managedIdentities` parameter or create with the name specified in parameter `managedIdentityName`), which is needed to import images into the Azure Container Registry.
-Defaults to `true`
+Defaults to `true`.

 - Required: No
 - Type: bool